yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 We don’t recommend to use this settting for normal gameplay, but if anyone wants to try it out, the option is in `Emulation > Configure… > General > Debug > Enable all Controller Types`.
 Expect some games to refuse to continue until an allowed emulated controller is selected.

-If the user ignored the controller applet pop-up, the controllers would stay in configuration mode, not accepting input. german77 [changed this behavior](https://github.com/yuzu-emu/yuzu/pull/7465) to enable the controllers in such cases.

 ## Graphical fixes